 LIGO-India Instrument Preparation

-The modified, reduced Project scope involved in the instrument destined for LIGO-India is coordinated through staff who report to the Project Manager.
+The modified, reduced Project scope involved in the instrument destined for LIGO-India is coordinated through staff who report to the Deputy Project Manager.
 This is primarily logistics to kit, inventory, wrap, and store the instrument; and to address the interface with the Operations activities.

 Domestic and International Partners